The Loan Process

 Locking Your Interest Rate

 Your interest rate can be locked in anytime from application until loan approval.
-In order to lock in an interest rate you MUST have a loan application submitted with a property address and a definite close of escrow date.
-Rates are locked in for a specific period of time, so it’s important to know your closing date to make sure the lock term covers that date.
-Once locked, we cannot change your interest rate as we purchase the money for you at that rate.
+In order to lock in an interest rate you MUST have an electronic loan application submitted with a property address and a definite close of escrow date.
+We also offer our “Lock and Roll” rate lock program.
+We can lock in your rate for up to 90 days, without a property address while you are shopping for your new home.
+For new construction, we can lock in your interest rate up one year once you are in contract.

 If you are applying prior to having an accepted purchase contract to purchase a home, we will issue a Pre-Approval upon review of all documentation.
 For accepted purchase applications, your loan will be submitted for final underwriting and the appraisal will be reviewed when received.